The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

-Figure \ref{fig:normfit_SP500} shows the \textsc{S\&P 500} log-returns with a total of $N = 2,780$ daily observations.\footnote{R package \texttt{MASS}, dataset \texttt{SP500}.} Table \ref{tab:summary_stats} confirms the heavy tails (sample kurtosis $7.70$), whereas it indicates negative skewness ($-0.296$).
-As the sample skewness $\widehat{\gamma}_1(\mathbf{y})$ is very sensitive to outliers in the tails, we should test for symmetry by fitting a skewed distribution and testing its skewness parameter(s) for zero.
-In case of the double-tail Lambert W $\times$ Gaussian this means to test $H_0: \delta_{\ell} = \delta_r$ versus $H_1: \delta_{\ell} \neq \delta_r$.
-Since the likelihood can now be computed by \eqref{eq:loglikelihood_Y_with_xi}, we can do this using a likelihood ratio test with one degree of freedom ($3$ versus $4$ parameters).
-The log-likelihood of the double-tail Lambert W $\times$ Gaussian fit (Table \ref{tab:SP500_LambertW_dd}) equals $-3606.005 = -2972.276 + (-633.7287)$ (input + penalty) and using only one $\delta$ for both sides it equals $ -3606.554 = -2972.276 + (-633.7287)$ (input + penalty).
-Comparing twice their difference to a $\chi^2$ distribution with one degree of freedom gives a p-value of $0.29$.
-Additionally, I fit\footnote{Function \texttt{st.mle} in the R package \href{cran.r-project.org/web/packages/sn}{\texttt{sn}}.} a skew-t distribution \citep{AzzaliniCapitanio03}, with location $c$, scale $s$, shape $\alpha$, and degrees of freedom $\nu$.
-Also here $\widehat{\alpha}$ is not significantly different from zero (Table \ref{tab:SP500_skew_t}).
-Thus in both cases we can not reject symmetry.\\
+Figure \ref{fig:normfit_SP500} shows the \textsc{S\&P 500} log-returns with a total of $N = 2,780$ daily observations.\footnote{R package \texttt{MASS}, dataset \texttt{SP500}.} Table \ref{tab:summary_stats_SP500} confirms the heavy tails (sample kurtosis $7.70$), but also indicates negative skewness ($-0.296$).
+As the sample skewness $\widehat{\gamma}_1(\mathbf{y})$ is very sensitive to outliers, we should test for symmetry by fitting a skewed distribution and testing its skewness parameter(s) for zero.
+In case of the double-tail Lambert W $\times$ Gaussian this means to test $H_0: \delta_{\ell} = \delta_r = \delta$ versus $H_1: \delta_{\ell} \neq \delta_r$.
+Since the likelihood can now be computed by \eqref{eq:loglikelihood_Y_with_xi}, we can use a likelihood ratio test with one degree of freedom ($3$ versus $4$ parameters).
+The log-likelihood of the double-tail Lambert W $\times$ Gaussian fit (Table \ref{tab:SP500_LambertW_dd}) equals $-3606.0 = -2972.27 + (-633.73)$ (input + penalty), while the one $\delta$ fit gives $-3606.56 = -2971.47 + (-635.09)$.
+Here the double tails pay a lower penalty for transforming the data, but in turn give less Gaussian transformed sample.
+Comparing twice their difference to a $\chi^2_1$ distribution gives a p-value of $0.29$.
+For comparison, a skew-t fit \citep{AzzaliniCapitanio03}, with location $c$, scale $s$, shape $\alpha$, and $\nu$ degrees of freedom also yields \footnote{Function \texttt{st.mle} in the R package \href{cran.r-project.org/web/packages/sn}{\texttt{sn}}.} a non-significant $\widehat{\alpha}$ (Table \ref{tab:SP500_skew_t}).
+Thus both fits cannot reject symmetry.\\

 Assume we have to make a decision if we should trade a certificate replicating the \textsc{S\&P 500}.
 Since we can either buy or sell, it is not important if the average return is positive or negative, as long as it is significantly different from zero.